 Ann Buxton

-Director of School Accountability & Compliance
+Director of School Accountability and

-ann.buxton@cottonwoodk12.org
+Compliance hr@cottonwoodk12.org

 (530) 285-2003

 Complaints regarding such misconduct may also be made to the U.S. Department of Education, Office for Civil Rights.
 Civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders may also be available to complainants.